cuchaz/jfxgl/CONTRIBUTING.md

 exactly "openjdk-8u121-noFX".

 JFXGL uses the [Jerkar][jerkar] build tool to handle compilation and dependency management.
-[Install Jerkar][install-jerkar] if you haven't already (and make sure to setup the classpath variables in Eclipse), then generate the classpath for JFXGL:
+JFXGL distributes Jerkar in embedded mode, so you don't need to install Jerkar to use it.
+You still need to [create classpath variables in Eclipse][install-jerkar] though (find the "Setup Eclipse" section).
+Once that's done, you can generate the Eclipse `.classpath` file:
 ```
 $ cd jfxgl/JFXGL
 $ jerkar eclipse#generateFiles